 - Level 1 Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets. - Level 2 Include other inputs that are directly or indirectly observable in the marketplace. - Level 3 Unobservable inputs which are supported by little or no market activity. - w.
-Comprehensive income:
+Comprehensive income (loss):

-The Company accounts for comprehensive income in accordance with ASC No. 220, "Comprehensive Income."
-This statement establishes standards for the reporting and display of comprehensive income and its components in a full set of general purpose financial statements.
-Comprehensive income generally represents all changes in stockholders' equity during the period except those resulting from investments by, or distributions to, stockholders.
-The Company determined that its only item of other comprehensive income relate to available for sale marketable securities adjustment.
+The Company accounts for comprehensive income (loss) in accordance with ASC No. 220, "Comprehensive Income."
+This statement establishes standards for the reporting and display of comprehensive income (loss) and its components in a full set of general purpose financial statements.
+Comprehensive income (loss) generally represents all changes in shareholders' equity during the period except those resulting from investments by, or distributions to, shareholders.
+The Company determined that its only item of other comprehensive income (loss) relate to available-for-sale marketable securities adjustment.